+Home | Museum | Wanted | Specs | Previous | Next |

 plugs into an edge-card connector on the display board.
 It appears that

-perhaps this connector allows some kind of external display (or perhaps
+perhaps this connector allows an external printer

 The Compet 22 uses exactly the